M32 tank recovery vehicle: Service history

 The M32 entered service with the US Army in July 1943.
 They served in the Italian Campaign, Operation Overlord, and many other battles in the European Theater of Operations.
 The A1 variants, which were converted by Baldwin Locomotive Works in 1945, also served until the end of the Korean War.
-The M74 Tank Recovery Vehicle replaced the M32B1A1s after the Korean War in 1954 after the production of heavier tanks such as the M46 Patton.
+The M74 tank recovery vehicle replaced the M32B1A1s after the Korean War in 1954 after the production of heavier tanks such as the M46 Patton.

 Especially during the Korean War, the M32 was considered inadequate for its role as an armored recovery vehicle because the power of the engine was insufficient to pull new, much heavier tanks, such as the M26 Pershing and M46 Patton.
 Earlier variants' narrow tracks also gave the vehicle insufficient flotation to move over poor terrain such as mud and snow.

-Some M32B1s were also shipped to Britain under Lend-Lease, where they were designated the ARV Mark III by the British Army.
+Some M32B1s were also shipped to Britain under lend-lease, where they were designated the ARV Mark III by the British Army.
 In 1944, the Ordnance Department experimented with the M26 Pershing-based T12 Armored Recovery Vehicle, but it became too expensive and was never put on the production line.
 The M32 was also planned to have mine-exploding equipment, such as the T1E1 Earthworm and the T2E1 Mine Exploder.
 However, only the T1E1 had any service with the vehicle.

 Several M32s were loaned to the Israeli Army in the late 1940s by the U.S. They saw service in the Suez Crisis, Six-Day War, and Yom Kippur War to tow M51 Super Shermans.
 Several M32s saw service in the Mexican Army under the nickname "Chenca" until 1998.
 The U.S. loaned Mexico these M32s shortly after World War II.
 Some M32 and M32Bs were also sent to Tito's Yugoslavia during the Informbiro period.
+Also, to the Turkish Army.

+From 1949 to 1950, Pakistan received 10 M32s through the lend-lease program.
+They were used to maintain and support the fleet of M4A1E6 Shermans and M36B2 Tank Busters of the Armored Corps and saw service during the 1965 Indo-Pakistani War.